Sriram-20/Manhattan-Distance/README.md

 view.py -  Contains view class that is responsible for producing the GUI

-To run - python gui_main.p
+To run - python gui_main.py